Skip to main content

 • To use rubrics-based assessments.

-• To ensure alignment between curriculum, instructional methods, and assessment practices to effectively measure student attainment of outcomes.
+• To ensure alignment between curriculum, instructional methods, and assessment practices to measure student attainment of outcomes effectively.

 • To establish a quality assurance system and program improvement practices based on feedback from various stakeholders.